voidfemme/label_wires/README.md

 - Treewidget does not auto-scroll
 - Various formatted strings are not displaying the correct data
 - Missing "success" message when saving settings.
-I'd like to have feedback about the updated state of all the settings, or some other feedback when saving messages.
+There should be some kind of feedback about the updated state of all the settings.